Using and writing CSS

 Mybring Design System CSS delivers a base CSS.
 That includes defaults for things like font-family and heading sizes, and a few resets to make things like box-sizing the same across browsers.

 This means we avoid writing CSS for the body and html elements in our other repos.
-It is handled by the design system because it affects the entire layout, not only what’s inside the given application.
+The two are handled by the design system because they affect the entire layout, not only what’s inside the given application.

 Using CSS